 Trust us - you don’t need to own a Bolo tie to have a blast.
 For history buffs, the Tennessee Antebellum trail offers an illuminating snapshot of the USA in its infancy.

-A bustling hub of culture and heritage is the only way to describe this large city.
+Nestled in America's Deep South, a bustling hub of culture and heritage is the only way to describe this large city.

 The land of bayous, steaming pots of gumbo, sweet, golden beignets and intoxicating currents of Jazz swirling along the length of New Orleans' Bourbon Street.